-The location of phytoplankton sampling is indicated in Figure 7.
+The location of phytoplankton sampling is indicated in Figure 9.
 Phytoplankton cell counts and biomass estimates are provided in Table 2.
-Diatoms (Bacillariophyta) and green algae (Chlorophyta) were the major components of the phytoplankton, although representatives of two other algal divisions were encountered.
-Unlike the 2005 phytoplankton sampling, blue-greens (more properly cyanobacteria) were not present during the 2006 sampling.
-Diversity in 2006 is higher than 2005 and evenness values are similar, spanning the moderate range.
-Taxonomic richness in 2006 is more than double the 2005 value.
+Golden algae (Chrysophyta) and green algae (Chlorophyta) were the major components of the phytoplankton in 2007, although representatives of two other algal divisions were encountered.
+Unlike the 2005 phytoplankton sampling, blue-greens (more properly cyanobacteria) were not present during the 2006 or 2007 samplings.
+Diversity and evenness values in 2007 were lower than both the 2005 and 2006 samplings.
+Taxonomic richness in 2007 has decreased compared to the 2006 sampling.
 Once again the composition of the phytoplankton community suggested high nutrient levels.